 My entire head of hair was bleached nearly yellow and then toned.
 The bleach was left on my darker roots for considerably longer than my lighter ends.
 I felt an intense burning on my head as the colour lifted to its necessary lightness.
 She also used a hair treatment called OLAPLEX, the only hair repair product that can actually rebuild broken hair bonds.

 She later added black and blue to pull through the locks and create the silver effect.
-To my dismay, my hair look more blue than silver.
+To my dismay, my hair looks more blue than silver.
 She reassured me that it would wash out and reflect the silver colour I was aspiring to.

 – Before & After –